shermin-ara/SherminArab.github.io/index.md

         <div class="profile-info">
             <h1>Shermin Arab</h1>
             <div class="profile-summary">
                 <p>I work across the entire hardware stack: from materials growth and engineering, to device design and fabrication, to full system architecture.
-My focus is on driving technologies that generate, manipulate, and detect light, and on delivering end-to-end solutions that bring innovations into real-world consumer products.</p>
+My focus is on developing hardware and materials that sense, perceive, and interact with the physical world, and on delivering end-to-end solutions that bring innovations into real-world consumer products.</p>
             </div>
         </div>
     </div>